All Episodes

 Freddie Gray, another example, rushing to judgment.

-Everyone thought those six cops, I said, and I'm when I did my research and dug down deep on that.
+Everyone thought those six cops, I said, and when I did my research and dug down deep on that, I said, nope, not happening.

-And all just went away.
+And just went away.

 Everybody wrong again.